 Categories can be edited from Posts » Categories screen.
 Move your mouse to the category you want to edit and then click on the “Edit” link.
 This will open the editor where you can add or remove parent and child categories, change the category name, slug, or description.

 You can also delete categories from the Posts » Categories screen.
 Deleting a parent or child category doesn’t delete your posts.
 WordPress automatically places posts that aren’t assigned to a category in the default category.

 An administrator must create a new default category or assign it to an existing category before the default “uncategorized” category can be deleted.

 How to Display Categories

-Categories can be displayed in the sidebar using categories widget.
-Go to Appearance » Widgets and drag and drop Categories widget to a sidebar.
-It will list all your categories in the sidebar, except for categories that do not have any posts filed under them.
+Categories can be displayed in the sidebar using a categories widget.
+Go to Appearance » Widgets and drag and drop the categories widget in a sidebar.
+All your categories will be displayed in the sidebar, except those which do not have posts.

 How to Convert Categories to Tags

 At some point, you may wish to change your categories into tags or change your tags into categories.
 To do that, go to Tools » Import and click on “Categories and Tags Converter”.
 Next, click on the Run Importer button.
 After that, a pop-up window will open asking you to install the importer, click on the Run Importer button.

 Once the importer is installed, click on Activate Plugin and Run Importer.
 Next, choose the conversion option you want.
 Now, select the items you want to convert by clicking on each one and click the Convert button.

 We hope this article helped you learn all about WordPress categories and how they work!
 Check out the additional reading below to learn more.